 GPA Calculator

-Add your courses, credits, and grades to calculate GPA instantly (4.0 scale).
+Add courses, credits, and letter grades — see your GPA instantly on a 4.0 scale.

-Privacy: calculations run locally in your browser—no grades are sent to a server.
+Privacy: all calculations run locally in your browser — no grades are sent anywhere.

 Understanding GPA and How This Calculator Works